SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 ## Set Up the SAP BTP Provider Subaccount

-1. In the SAP BTP cockpit (global account), create a provider subaccount to host the application runtime (in this example, the name PoetrySlamsProvider, the data center of *Amazon Web Services (AWS)* and *Europe (Frankfurt)* as region are used).
+1. In the SAP BTP cockpit (global account), create a provider subaccount to host the application runtime (in this example, the name PoetrySlamsProvider, the data center of *Amazon Web Services (AWS)* and *Europe (Frankfurt)* as the region are used).

 > Note: In the following steps and descriptions, this subaccount is referred to as *provider subaccount*.